orpazush/projects/jump_in/README.md

    - 4. 'undo' - to cancel the last movement

  * Parts Rules:
+ * Mushrooms:
- * Mushrooms - are stationary & cannot be moved (1 space on the board)
+   - are stationary & cannot be moved (1 space on the board)
+ * Foxes:
- * Foxes - can only move backward or forward.
+   - can only move backward or forward.
    - foxes cannot jump over obstacles (2 spaces on the board)
+ * Rabbits:
- * Rabbits - move by jumping horizontally or vertically over one or more
+   - move by jumping horizontally or vertically over one or more
      spaces with obstacles (other rabbits, mushrooms, foxes or
      combination of these)
    - rabbits must land on the first empty space after a jump - means they can never jump over empty spaces.
    - rabbits can never move without jumping over at least 1 obstacle, thus they can't move to adjacent space.
    - rabbits cannot jump over an empty hole.
    - rabbits can jump over a fox no matter the orientation
     (tail/front/over the side).

   * Notes
     - it is possible to choose more advance level by adding wanted level as an